Creating fibers on a simple BiV ellipsoid

 xdmf.write(ffun)

-and read it agin
+and read it again

 ffun = df.MeshFunction("size_t", mesh, 2)